 Zagreb Zoo is located in Maksimir Park, which is over 200 years old.
 The zoo was founded in 1925.
 It is home to more than 7800 animals from all continents, part of over 350 animal species.
 The zoo covers a total of 7 hectares, 5.5 of which is land.

 As we had rented a Croatian friends apartment for 3 weeks two summers ago, we had time for a day at the zoo and were initially excited to see what it had to offer.
 Entrance to the Zagreb Zoo is very cheap, just 30 kunas (€4 or $5 US) but we quickly came to realize why admission was so cheap.
 Like Wal-Mart, there is a high cost to low prices.

 The bear habitat was bone dry and occupied solely by this lone Brown Bear.
 We approached to find a grown Croatian man, with children by his side, dangling a piece of bread over the railing.
 The bear was sitting on his hind legs and crying for the bread.
 Finally, the teasing man tossed the bread down and yelled “Opa!”
 It was douchey enough to almost want to chuck him over.
 Opa!
 We both managed to restrain this urge enough to walk away shaking our heads.

-UPDATE: Zagreb zoo has finished the first phase of renovations, though it is hard to know how much change there has been.
+UPDATE: Zagreb zoo has undergone renovations.
 If you have visited recently, let us know how you found the Zagreb zoo and whether you would recommend a visit to others.